Private Sector Rail Investments Drive Economic Development in North Star State

 Responsible for over a quarter million Minnesota jobs and $40 billion of the state’s gross domestic product, freight rail plays a huge role in Minnesota’s economic success.
 Railroads’ support for Minnesota agriculture, industry, forestry, mining and more adds an estimated $2,000 to the average Minnesotan’s income – or more than $5,000 per household.

-Minnesota’s 19 freight railroads operate over 4,292 miles of track and employ 4,566 in the North Star State.* It would have taken approximately 15.5 million additional truckloads to move the 278.1 million tons of freight that moved by rail in Minnesota in 2014.
-Metallic ores and intermodal shipments comprise the majority of freight rail shipments beginning in Minnesota.
-Coal is the state’s largest import.
+Minnesota's 20 freight railroads operate over 4,277 miles of track and employ 4,281 in the North Star State.* It would have taken approximately 15.1 million additional truckloads to move the 271.5 million tons of freight that moved by rail in Minnesota in 2019.
+Moving freight by rail prevented 9.05 million tons of greenhouse gas emissions, the equivalent of taking 1.77 million cars off the road or planting 137.1million trees.
+Metallic ores comprise the majority of freight rail shipments beginning in Minnesota.
+Metallic ores and coal are the state's largest rail imports.